-- Must be registered as a full time student status with credits. - Have completed all departmental/programmatic/GMS course requirements
+- Must submit Full-Time Certified form - Register as a continuing student with zero credits - Have completed all departmental/programmatic/GMS course requirements

 A PhD students may not audit 900-level, language, physical education (PDP), studio, or laboratory courses, or courses offered by the School of Public Health.
 Students eligible to audit a course should confirm their eligibility with their department or program and obtain prior approval from the course manager of the course they wish to audit.